rgblink(1) — Game Boy linker

 -t

 .
-You can use this when not not making a ROM.
-When making a ROM, be careful that not using this is not a replacement for rgbfix(1)'s-p
+You can use this to make binary files that are not a ROM.
+When making a ROM, note that not using this is not a replacement for rgbfix(1)'s-p

 option!